tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

   working key for the TLS handshake.

-As detailed in {{delegated-credentials}}, the delegated credential is cryptographically bound to the end-entity certificate and the protocol in which the credential may be used.
+As detailed in {{delegated-credentials}}, the delegated credential is cryptographically bound to the end-entity certificate with which the credential may be used.
 This document specifies the use of delegated credentials in TLS 1.3 or later; their use in prior versions of the protocol is explicitly disallowed.

 Delegated credentials allow the server to terminate TLS connections on behalf of the certificate owner.
 If a credential is stolen, there is no mechanism for